gcalderone/AbbrvKW.jl/README.md

 Foo(verb=1)
 ```

-The last example clearly shows how you can shorten the code to write on the REPL (`Foo(verb=1)`) and use full descriptive keyword names in the function.
+The last example clearly shows how you can shorten the code to be written on the REPL (`Foo(verb=1)`) and use full descriptive keyword names in the function at the same time.

 ## Usage